-Karen Bergquist Lüth, studio owner, teacher, former Kindermusik mom
+Karen Bergquist Lüth, Studio Owner and Director, Teacher of Flute and Kindermusik, former Kindermusik mom

 As a performer, historian and flute teacher she has helped nurture this inner song in many children and young adults, and has been inspired as they have carried this music with them into their lives.
 Karen aims to create a musical experience that will engage children and their families in the fun and excitement of exploration in movement and song.

 She’s learned from some of the world’s best flutists and is eager to share their inspiration!

 Maiko Yamagami began her piano studies at the age of four.
 She graduated from Kwansei Gakuin University in Japan with a Bachelor’s degree in Sociology and also served as the university chapel organist for four years.
 Maiko attended Pasadena City College in California for three years where she studied solo piano with Dr. Jacqueline Petitto and Piano Accompanying with Ms. Laraine Stivers-Madden.
 In 2008 Maiko was awarded First Place in the PCC Classical Solo Performance Competition.
 In addition to her studies, she also served as the music department’s piano tutor in PCC.
 Maiko attended California State University in Northridge, where she earned both BM and MM in piano performance.
 While in Northridge, she studied with Professor Francoise Regnat, Dr. Dmitri Rachmanov and Ms. Mina Perry.
 As a recipient of numerous honors, she graduated from CSUN with the honor of an outstanding student in the graduate piano division.
 During her study, Maiko started to teach actively and expanded her music studio.
 In addition to her private music studio, she also worked for a music school in Irvine, California, where she also served as a piano accompanist as well as a private piano instructor.